 Being a small city, Milo does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Milo who are college-educated is close to the national average for all communities of 21.84%: 18.00% of the adults in Milo have a bachelor's degree or advanced degree.
+The education level of Milo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.00% of adults 25 and older in Milo have a college degree.

 The per capita income in Milo in 2022 was $35,151, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $140,604 for a family of four.
 However, Milo contains both very wealthy and poor people as well.